-If you're self-isolating as you have symptoms of coronavirus then you should not be going shopping for your essential supplies, you should speak to friends, family and trusted neighbours to see if they can support you to get the supplies you need during this time, whether prescriptions or food when doing this they should leave any supplies on your doorstep to avoid spreading the virus.
+If you are self-isolating then you should not be leaving the house, including to buy essentials or get medical supplies.
+You should speak to friends, family and trusted neighbours to see if they can support you to get the supplies you need during this time, whether prescriptions or food.When doing this they should leave any supplies on your doorstep to avoid spreading the virus.

 Alternatively you can look at online delivery slots, most supermarkets are prioritising their online delivery slots for the most vulnerable so you should check with individual supermarkets for more information.

 You can also speak to your pharmacy about organising a medication delivery.

 Anyone who is self-isolating for any reason can get support from the NHS Volunteer Responder Scheme for shopping, medication delivery and check in and chat calls.
 To self-refer you can call 0808 196 3646.
 For more information and to see whether you are eligible for this support please see here.